polarfire-soc/icicle-kit-reference-design/Readme.md

 The Microcontroller Subsystem (MSS) configuration is captured in an XML file that is then used by the PolarFire SoC Configuration Generator to generate configuration header files.
 These header files are compiled as part of the MPFS HAL startup code to configure the system at power on.

 XML generated for both the eMMC and SD card configurations is provided in the "XML" folder.

+## BFM Simulation

+A SmartDesign test bench will be generated along with the SmartDesign containing the reference design.
+This test bench will allow the user to run BFM simulations of the PolarFire SoC MSS.
+A custom wave.do file is imported to add signals and updated BFM scripts are also imported.
+To run a BFM simulation:
+1. Open the "Stimulus Hierarchy" in Libero SoC
+2. Right click on "Test_bench" from the hierarchy
+3. Select "Simulate Pre-Synth Design" and "Open Interactively"

+Commands for BFM simulations can be updated by editing the ".vec" files in the Simulation folder which is accessible under the "Files" tab of Libero SoC.

 ## Setting the boot mode and programming the eNVM